pratiksha-2026/Blogging-platform-using-flask/README.md

 ├── app.py
 └── README.md

-# 📝 Blogging Platform - Week 2: User Authentication & Database
+# 📝Blogging Platform - Week 2: User Authentication & Database

 ## 📌 Project Overview
 This week focused on transitioning the static Flask application into a dynamic platform with a secure database backend and user session management.